Q-Minh/nihu/dox/tut_laplace_double_integral.md

 The main function {#tut_laplace_double_main_function}
 -----------------

 Our problem domain \f$ S \f$ is represented by a mesh consisting of a single square element.
-For more information on mesh building, refer to the tutorial \ref tut_mesh_building
+For more information on mesh building, refer to the tutorial \ref tut_mesh_building.

 \snippet laplace_double_integral.cpp Mesh